niemopen/niem-naming-design-rules/ndr6src.md

 The *structures namespace* is the namespace represented by the URI `https://docs.oasis-open.org/niemopen/ns/model/structures/6.0/`.
 The structures namespace for models contains `xs:anyAttribute` elements in support of attribute augmentation.
 Those attribute wildcards do not appear in the structures namespace for messages.

-# 13. Rules for NIEM messages
+# 13. Rules for NIEM messages in XML

 **Rule 13-1 (XML)(Constraint):** A message in XML format MUST be schema-valid, as assessed against a conformant schema document set, composed of reference and/or extension namespace representations.
 (N5R 12-1)